apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

   --admin-roles test-admin-role
 ```

-This will allow users who identify with role `test-admin-role` to administer the configuration for the tenant `test` which will only be allowed to use the cluster `us-west`.
+This will allow users who identify with role `test-admin-role` to administer the configuration for the tenant `test-tenant` which will only be allowed to use the cluster `us-west`.
 From now on, this tenant will be able to self-manage its resources.

 Once a tenant has been created, you will need to create [namespaces](reference-terminology.md#namespace) for topics within that tenant.